Struggling readers – in praise of practice and consolidation

 Discussing spelling tendencies

-Reading mirrors spelling
+Reading mirroring spelling

 We then did a short spelling activity.
-The Alba Series workbook includes an activity which presents reading and spelling as two parts to the same worksheet.
-On the left hand side, the pupil ticks the words once he has read them.
-The paper in then folded down the middle.
-On the right hand side, the pupil must spell the same words.
-The sheet is then unfolded and the pupil can self-correct.
-Pupil like this activity as they self-check their word and it is empowering.
-I like it because it mirrors the process of reading and spelling which are two sides of the same coin.
+The Alba Series workbook we used includes an activity that presents reading and spelling as two parts of the same worksheet.
+On the left-hand side of the worksheet, the pupil ticked words once he read them.
+The sheet was then folded down the middle and, on the right-hand side, the pupil had to spell the same words.
+The sheet was then unfolded, and the pupil could self-correct.

 Comprehension and grammar

-Timed reading excercise
+Timed reading exercise

 Leave a Reply